Vatican Reportedly Signs Historic Agreement With Saudi Arabia To Allow The Construction Of New Churches

-The lack of religious freedom and human rights in Saudi Arabia has long been an issue for the Middle Eastern nation, but thanks to reform-minded Crown Prince Mohammed bin Salman bin Abdulaziz al Saud, change is slowly coming to the oil-rich kingdom.
+The lack of religious freedom and human rights in Saudi Arabia has long been an issue for the Middle Eastern monarchy, but thanks to reform-minded Crown Prince Mohammed bin Salman bin Abdulaziz al Saud, change is slowly coming to the oil-rich nation.
+On Saturday, May 5, 2018, Al Jazeera revealed the reported signing of an agreement between the Vatican and Saudi Arabia to allow the construction of new Christian churches in the kingdom.

 While there are still many aspects of life in Saudi Arabia that would be entirely foreign to the average American, the Prince has promised to modernize his nation and loosen the reins of social control.
-According to the Washington Post, the 32-year-old crown prince hopes to and put an end to the corruption that was so prevalent among members of the royal family, government officials, and the Saudi business elite.
-Prince bin Salman is also determined to reduce the kingdom’s dependence on oil.
+According to the Washington Post, the 32-year-old prince hopes to and put an end to the corruption that was so prevalent among members of the royal family, government officials, and the Saudi business elite.

 Prince Bin Salman appears to be keenly aware that religious freedom is a major issue in Saudi Arabia, and until the reported signing of the agreement with the Vatican, it was illegal to build a church in the Islamic nation.
 There are an estimated 1.5 to 2 million foreign Christians living in Saudi Arabia, including more than one million Roman Catholics.

-Prior to the agreement with the Vatican, Christians living in Saudi Arabia were forced to worship in internet chat rooms, foreign embassies or private homes.
+Currently, Christians living in Saudi Arabia are required to worship in internet chat rooms, foreign embassies or private homes.
 The Saudi government has been known to closely monitor Christian worship in the Kingdom to prevent non-Islamic proselytizing.

-Now, change appears to be on the horizon for Christian residents of Saudi Arabia after Cardinal Jean-Louis Tauran, the President of the Pontifical Council for Inter-religious Dialogue, and Mohammed bin Abdel Karim Al-Issa, Secretary General of the Muslim World League, reportedly signed the groundbreaking agreement to permit the construction of new churches in the kingdom.
-As reported by Al Jazeera, the deal was reached during the Cardinal’s recent visit to the kingdom in April.
+As reported by MSN, change appears to be on the horizon for Christian residents of Saudi Arabia after Cardinal Jean-Louis Tauran, the President of the Pontifical Council for Inter-religious Dialogue, and Mohammed bin Abdel Karim Al-Issa, Secretary General of the Muslim World League, reportedly signed the groundbreaking agreement to permit the construction of new churches in the kingdom.
+The deal was allegedly reached during the Cardinal’s recent visit to the kingdom in April.

-“It is a sign that the Saudi authorities are now ready to give a new image to the country.”

-The Cardinal also discussed the problems facing all of the world’s religions and the need for religious tolerance during his visit.
+In an article from the Jerusalem Post on April 26, 2018, the Cardinal also discussed the problems facing all of the world’s religions and the need for religious tolerance during his visit.

 “I think all religions are faced with two dangers: terrorism and ignorance.
 During my meetings, I insisted very much on this point, that Christians and non-Muslims are spoken of well in schools and that they are never considered second-class citizens.”